-Five independent directors and three non-independent directors bring diverse backgrounds and experience to the board.
+Five independent directors and two non-independent directors bring diverse backgrounds and experience to the board.
 For more information on the board members, view their biographies.

 Board of Directors

-Mr. Corson was appointed president of Imperial Oil Limited on September 17, 2019.
+Mr. Corson was appointed chairman, president and CEO of Imperial Oil Limited on January 1, 2020.